 Market risk is also called systematic risk and cannot be mitigated or eliminated through diversification, but you can still protect your investment through hedging.
 Learn more about diversification and hedging in our articles: The First Thing You Need to Know About Diversification and Hedge Fund Strategies.

 So how do you manage market-value risk?
 First, you need to consider your time horizon or the length of time you plan to invest.
 Historical data has shown that you lose money about once every three years if you invest in the stock or bond markets.
 However, stock and bond investors have been observed to have made money two thirds of the time in a span of one year.
-It’s also important to note that, historically speaking, market risk, especially for stocks and bonds, become less of a concern the longer you plan to invest.
+It’s also important to note that, historically speaking, market risk, especially for stocks and bonds, becomes less of a concern the longer you plan to invest.

 Second, you may also want to consider avoiding “bloated” or overpriced investments.
 It is a common instinct to “buy low, sell high” but any investment “pro” will tell you, you can not and must not time the market.